PFAS (Per- and Polyfluoroalkyl Substances) Resources

 New Hampshire Department of Environmental Services contacts for PFAS:

-NHDES sampling is focused on those areas most susceptible to contamination.
+NHDES private well sampling is focused on those areas most susceptible to contamination.
 They primarily target wells that are in close proximity to other wells where exceedances of drinking water standards have already been identified.
-NHDES will occasionally conduct more general sampling for screening purposes, but do not presently have anything to offer due to time and budget constraints.
+NHDES will occasionally conduct more general sampling for screening purposes, but it is not a priority due to time and budget constraints.

 Residents are able to request sampling at the link below.
-NHDES reviews this information and try to incorporate as many requests as possible into our work. https://www.surveymonkey.com/r/NHDES-S-03-008
+NHDES reviews this information and tries to incorporate as many requests as possible into their work.

-NHDES does recommend private well owners sample for PFAS but acknowledges the cost is prohibitive relative to the traditional contaminants that we recommend be tested.
+PFAS sampling can be costly.
+NHDES does recommend private well owners test for PFAS if it has not been done before, but they acknowledge the cost is prohibitive relative to the traditional contaminants that they recommend be tested.
 Labs could charge $250-$550 per sample.
 Many subcontract the work and mark the cost up quite a bit.
 The cost would be lower if you were to seek bids and deliver the bottles in batches.
-Analytical has a lot of couriers in the state so shipping could be cheaper with them.
+Granite State Analytical has many couriers in the state so shipping could be cheaper with them.
+If initial PFAS sampling reveals no PFAS, and household budget does not allow for re-testing every 3-5 years, NHDES states it is acceptable to wait longer, especially if surrounding land uses do not change.

 Maine Department of Environmental Protection contacts for PFAS: